 Deloitte is managing the Locala-run test sites in Halifax and Huddersfield and Wakefield, according to Calderdale Clinical Commissioning Group.

-In response to questions asked at the virtual Calderdale Clinical Commissioning Group Governing Body meeting on 23rd April, Calderdale CCG said the community interest company Locala are coordinating bookings for tests across Calderdale Kirklees and Wakefield.
+In response to questions asked at the virtual Calderdale Clinical Commissioning Group Governing Body meeting on 23rd April, Calderdale CCG said the community interest company Locala are coordinating bookings for key worker tests across Calderdale Kirklees and Wakefield.

 Locala contacts people referred for testing, “to arrange a test which will take place initially at; Kings Cross Fire Station in Halifax, Greenhead College in Huddersfield or Fieldhead Hospital in Wakefield.”